How to Grow Potatoes in Containers

 When you’re ready to start your DIY potato container garden, here are some tips that help you grow a plentiful harvest.

-1. Know what kind of potato you want to grow.
-If you’re not sure, you can find a wide variety at most grocery stores.
-Try a few to see what you might like.
-Once you’ve decided on a variety, you’ll need to purchase a few potatoes for planting.
-These are called seed potatoes and can be purchased at most farm and garden stores or feed mills.
+Once you’ve decided on a variety, you’ll need to purchase potatoes that are meant for planting.
+These are called seed potatoes and can be purchased at most farm and garden stores, online, or at your local feed mill.

 For the best planting, allow the potatoes to grow a few eyes, then cut them into pieces, with each piece containing at least two eyes.
 Wait for the cut sides to harden and grow thick by leaving them to sit out for a few days before planting.

-2. Use a lightweight soil mix.
 Potting soil mixes made specifically for containers will work well.
 If you decide to mix your own, your mixture should contain 1/3 good-quality compost, 1/3 coconut coir or peat moss, and 1/3 vermiculite or perlite.

 If you’re purchasing soil, make sure it’s fast-draining, especially if your container of choice is plastic.

-3. Add fertilizer.
 Mix in organic, slow-release fertilizer to provide plenty of nutrients for your potatoes.
 You’ll also want to consider adding a diluted liquid fertilizer, like fish emulsion, every couple of weeks.

 SLCG PRO TIP: Organic fertilizer is much more forgiving, which is helpful if you add too much.
-Conventional fertilizer can burn your plants if you add more than you need, so keep this in mind when you are choosing what option works best for you.
+Conventional fertilizer can burn your plants if you add more than you need, so keep this in mind when choosing what option works best for you.

-4. Position your seed potatoes for proper growth.
 Fill your container with about 4-6 inches of soil that has been mixed with compost and fertilizer.
 Place the seed potatoes in the soil with eye buds facing up.
 Give them plenty of room to grow and breathe by spacing them a few inches apart.

 For instance, a 20-inch round container should hold no more than 4 small seed potatoes.
 To utilize the space of your container most efficiently, plant your potatoes in a triangular shape.

-5. After properly placing your seed potatoes, cover them with a couple of inches of prepared potting soil.
+After properly placing your seed potatoes, cover them with a couple of inches of prepared potting soil.
 Be sure to only use about 1-4 inches of soil.
 Too much, and you will affect the growth of your potatoes.
 Note: If you live in a cooler climate, use only 1-2 inches of soil to cover.

-6. Water your potatoes well.
 Potato plants grown above the ground require more water than plants grown in the ground.
 Since the soil in the containers isn’t insulated as well as the ground, any water will evaporate more quickly.
 If you do not have enough water, your potatoes will stop growing, especially if they get dry and overheated.

 SLCG PRO TIP: Potatoes that are grown in containers need plenty of water, which can leach the nutrients out of the soil.
 For that reason, it is important to ensure you are keeping your soil healthy and fertilized.

 To know how much and how often to water, stick your finger into the soil.
 If the top two inches of the soil feels dry, you need to water.
 Water until it begins to drain out of the bottom holes of your container.
-This will ensure that water has had the chance to reach the roots in the bottom.

-7. Keep your potatoes in full sun.
-Potatoes need 6-8 hours of direct sunlight every day to flourish, but it is important to know they don’t like the heat.
-If there is too much heat, your plants may stop growing.
-What is too much heat?
-Any temperatures above 80°.
 If you live in warmer temperatures, you will want to place your containers in an area that receives morning sun with partial shade in the afternoon.
 This is one of the biggest benefits of growing in containers.
 You can easily move plants around to get the very best of the weather.

-8. Keep the tubers covered.
 If potatoes are exposed in any way to direct sunlight during growth, they’ll develop green skin.
 The green areas are toxic and need to be trimmed away before eating.
 To avoid this, always make sure your potatoes are well covered with soil or add a layer of mulch to prevent the sunlight from doing any damage.

 How to Care for Your DIY Potato Container Garden